 The Board shall hold not less than six (6) meetings each year

-The President calls the meetings.
-The President also calls a Special Board Meeting if any two (2) Directors make a request with appropriate notice and state the purpose of the meeting
+The Chair calls the meetings.
+The Chair also calls a special board meeting if any two (2) Directors make a request with appropriate notice and state the purpose of the meeting

 Seven (7) days notice for Board meetings must be given to each Director.
 Board members may waive notice

 A majority of Directors at any Board meeting shall constitute a quorum.
-If the attending directors consent, a director may participate and be deemed present at a Board meeting by means of telephone or other communication facilities that permit all persons participating in the meeting to hear and/or see each other
+If the attending Directors consent, a Director may participate and be deemed present at a Board meeting by means of telephone or other communication facilities that permit all persons participating in the meeting to hear and/or see each other

 If there is no quorum, the President adjourns the meeting to the same time, place, and day of the following month.
-Five (5) Directors present at this later meeting shall constitute a quorum and the meeting shall proceed with or without a quorum
+Two (2) Directors present at this later meeting shall constitute a quorum and the meeting shall proceed with or without a quorum.

-Each Director has one vote on each resolution presented at a duly constituted Board Meeting, except the Chair, who only votes in the case of a tie.
+Each Director has one vote on each resolution presented at a duly constituted Board meeting, except the Chair, who only votes in the case of a tie.

-7 Article VIII - Proceedings at an Annual General Meeting or a Special General Meeting
+7 Article VI – Proceedings at an Annual General Meeting or a Special General Meeting

-7.1
+7.1 Electronic Meetings

+A Member may participate and be deemed present at an Annual or Special General Meeting by means of telephone or other communication facilities that permit all persons participating in the meeting to hear and/or see each other

+7.2 Quorum

-A quorum shall consist of 25 voting members.
+A quorum shall consist of fifteen (15) Voting Members.

-7.2 Failure to Reach a Quorum – Annual General Meeting
+7.3 Failure to Reach a Quorum – Annual General Meeting

-If a quorum is not present within one-half (1/2) hour after the set time of the scheduled meeting, the meeting will be adjourned and reconvened 30 minutes later with the members present constituting a quorum.
+If a quorum is not present within one-half (1/2) hour after the set time of the scheduled meeting, the meeting will be adjourned and reconvened 30 minutes later with the Members present constituting a quorum.

-7.3 Failure to Reach a Quorum – Special General Meeting
+7.4 Failure to Reach a Quorum – Special General Meeting